 - Handcrafted Tea Pots some even with a layer of silver, gold, or platinum on them.

 The hybrid purple orchid – the national flower of Singapore is the most popular display at souvenir shops.
 A bright flower shining through the glass it is framed into – a cheerful little thing to buy.

 However, this time, I discovered orchid frames jewelry at Discover Singapore Store at Changi Airport.
 There were earrings and pendants with small flowers shining through the glass molding.
 They came in various shapes and sizes – with a real flower inside them.
 I saw them in bright green, bright orange, mild purple, and a mix of all of them.

 Priced at around SGD 20 or so, I think they would make a lovely gift for the women you love, including yourself!

 Merlion is the symbol of Singapore – half fish and half lion.
-You would, of course, visit the Merlion Park sometime during your visit to Singapore.
-Miniature Merlion is one of the hot-selling souvenirs in Singapore.
+You would, of course, visit the Merlion Park sometime during your visit.
+Miniature Merlion is one of the hot-selling souvenirs.
 You get it in various mediums and sizes.

 Years back, when I first visited Singapore, I bought a toothpick holder with Merlion floating in it.
 However, today I would prefer something cast in crystal or metal that would look good on a display.

 Remember the prints worn by Singapore Airline crew!
-That print comes from the Peranakan community of Singapore.
+That print comes from the Peranakan community.
 You can buy various souvenirs made from the fabric with that print – be it dresses, men’s shirts, bags or pouches.
 One look at these souvenirs and people know that it has come from Singapore.
-You can find them in most curio and souvenir shops in Singapore.
+You can find them in most curio and souvenir shops.